 “FENWAY'S BEST PLAYERS”

+Mel was born on June 13, 1922.
+Growing up, he had the opportunity to play in a number of city parks.
 Fortunately, no one ever tried to “correct” his natural left-handedness, though he was originally a first baseman.
-His senior year in high school, when the team was short a pitcher, coach Al Kreider asked if he’d want to try pitching.
+His senior year in high school, when the team was short a pitcher, he was asked if he’d want to try pitching.
 He played in American Legion tournaments as well as for the Samuel J. Peters High School team.
-It was quite a strong team, and Parnell was such a talent that he was asked to sign his first major-league contract before he’d even graduated.
+It was quite a strong team, and he was such a talent that he was asked to sign his first major-league contract before he’d even graduated.

-Parnell had missed a couple of years of school due to illness and injuries, but it was just a short while before he turned 19 that he signed.
+Mel had missed a couple of years of school due to illness and injuries, but it was just a short while before he turned 19 that he signed.
 He first played professional ball in 1941 for Centerville, Maryland, a Class D Eastern Shore League team with which the Red Sox had a working agreement.

 World War II was, of course, looming at the time and the draft board had been in touch.
-Not wanting to be taken as a foot soldier, Parnell enlisted in the Army Air Corps.
+Not wanting to be taken as a foot soldier, he enlisted in the Army Air Corps.
 Because he was good at baseball, he earned a pretty soft berth.
-He helped train pilots for combat, putting them through their paces with calisthenics and other physical education work.
-He also did some maintenance work and other duties.
+He helped train pilots for combat, putting them through their paces with calisthenics and other physical education work and also did some maintenance work and other duties.